alessandropanzieri/GSS-Exprivia-project/README.md

 *as person*

-- personal information
+- generic information
 - photography
 - contacts

 *as worker*

-- qualification (the military rank)
+- Military rank
 - any current assignment (e.g. mission commander in xxx)
 - current status (in service/resigned/fired/retired)
 - chronology of service statuses, associated with a date